Three U.S. governors to quarantine visitors from states where COVID-19 spiking

 While the United States appeared to have curbed the outbreak in May, leading many states to lift restrictions on social and economic activity, the virus is moving into rural areas and other places that it had not initially penetrated deeply.
 The virus is also renewing its surge in states that opened up early to ease the devastating effect of the restrictions on local economies.

+The New York-New Jersey-Connecticut tri-state area was able to lower its infection rate after locking down much of its economy and moving slowly to reopen.
+With little federal guidance and decisions largely left to local officials and businesses, however, the pace of reopening in the rest of the country continues to look like a patchwork.

 Florida, one of the first states to reopen, on Wednesday experienced a record increase of more than 5,500 new cases.
-Oklahoma, which never ordered a statewide lockdown, posted record new cases on Wednesday, the sixth time it has shattered that record.
+Oklahoma, which never ordered a statewide lockdown, on Wednesday posted record new cases for the sixth time this month.
 On Tuesday, Arizona, California, Mississippi and Nevada had record rises.
 Texas set an all-time high on Monday.

 ALSO READ